tomosh22/practical-1/doc/reflection.md

 **Git**

 I used Git, GitHub to be specific, to maintain my A level coursework so I am familiar with committing and pushing changes to a repository.
-I have never used GitLab but it seems to work in a very similar way
+I have never used GitLab but it seems to work in a very similar way so I will continue to use it for my version control.

 **Pipenv**

-I have a small amount of experience with pip but I have never heard of pipenv before.
-3rd party packages are a crucial part of programming so I am sure I will gain sufficient experience using this.
+I have a small amount of experience with pip to install 3rd party libraries but I have never heard of pipenv before.
+3rd party libraries are a crucial part of programming so I am sure I will gain sufficient experience using this.
 Pipenv was not functioning correctly so I had to install the panda3d package manually using the PyCharm interpreter settings.